Acklins

 Acklins is an island and district of the Bahamas.

 It is one of a group of islands arranged along a large, shallow lagoon called the Bight of Acklins, of which the largest are Crooked Island (76 sqmi) in the north and Acklins (120 sqmi) in the southeast, and the smaller are Long Cay (once known as Fortune Island, (8 sqmi)) in the northwest, and Castle Island in the south.

 Etymology

 The indigenous Lucayan people called the Acklins as Yabaque, meaning "large western land".

 History

 The islands were settled by American Loyalists in the late 1780s who set up cotton plantations maintained by over 1,000 slaves.
-After the abolition of slavery in the British Empire the plantations became uneconomical, and the replacement income from sponge diving has now dwindled as well with the rest of the natural sponge industry after the advent of synthetics.
+After the abolition of slavery in the British Empire, the plantations became uneconomical, and the replacement income from sponge diving has now dwindled along with the rest of the natural sponge industry after the advent of synthetics.
 The inhabitants now live by fishing and small-scale farming.